wp-plugins/autoptimize/readme.txt

 Tested up to: 2.8
 Stable tag: 0.1

-Autoptimize is a Wordpress plugin that automatically merges, minifies and compresses CSS, Javascript and HTML code.
-It speeds up your visitor's browsing, and helps you save bandwidth.
+Autoptimize is a Wordpress plugin that speeds up your website, and helps you save bandwidth.

 == Description ==